San Marino national football team: History

 On 10 September 2013, Alessandro Della Valle scored San Marino's first competitive goal in five years.
 With the score 1–0 to Poland in the Stadio Olimpico, Della Valle headed in a free-kick in the 22nd minute, beating goalkeeper Artur Boruc at his front post.
 Poland then regained the lead a minute later and eventually won 5–1.
 It was the first international goal of any kind scored by San Marino since the national team lost 3–2 at home to Malta in 2012.

 On 15 November 2014, San Marino drew 0–0 at home against Estonia.
 It was the first time in ten years that the team had not lost a match, ending a 61–match losing streak, and securing the country's first-ever point in a European Championship qualifier.

 In October 2016, Mattia Stefanelli scored for San Marino in their 4–1 loss to Norway.

-On 16 November 2019, Filippo Berardi scored a goal in a 3–1 loss to Kazakhstan in a Euro 2020 qualifying match—the first goal for San Marino in two years (5–1 vs. Azerbaijan on 4 September 2017) and their first home goal in six years (5–1 vs. Poland on 10 September 2013).
+On 16 November 2019, Filippo Berardi scored a goal in a 3–1 loss to Kazakhstan in a UEFA Euro 2020 qualifying match—the first goal for San Marino in two years (5–1 vs. Azerbaijan on 4 September 2017) and their first home goal in six years (5–1 vs. Poland on 10 September 2013).

-On 13 October 2020, San Marino recorded their fourth competitive draw and their first since 2014, after their Nations League match with Liechtenstein ended 0–0.
+On 13 October 2020, San Marino recorded their fourth competitive draw and their first since 2014, after their UEFA Nations League match with Liechtenstein ended 0–0.
 A month later they made history by holding Gibraltar to a goalless draw, surviving with ten men after Davide Simoncini was sent off.
-This heralded several firsts for them: the first major tournament in which they had gained more than one point, the first time they had gained more than one point in a calendar year and the first time that they had gone unbeaten without conceding a single goal in two consecutive competitive matches.
+This heralded several firsts for them: the first major tournament in which they had gained more than one point, the first time they had gained more than one point in a calendar year, and the first time that they had gone unbeaten without conceding a single goal in two consecutive competitive matches.

-On 7 December 2020, San Marino was drawn into Group I for the 2022 World Cup qualifiers.
+On 7 December 2020, San Marino was drawn into Group I for the 2022 FIFA World Cup qualifiers.
 The team failed to get a single point and lost all their matches, including a 0–10 home defeat against England, and with a record of one goal scored, at home against Poland in a 1–7 loss, against 46 conceded.